ROSENEATH THEATRE’S YOUTH LEADERSHIP PROGRAM

 WHAT: The Youth Leadership Program is a year-long program that allows youth to learn hands-on skills while earning volunteer hours.
 Youth Leaders will participate in a 6 weekly trainings that will teach them leadership skills, anti-oppressive training, theatre/ activity programming.
 Once training is complete, Youth Leaders will have the opportunity to meet and work with professionals.
 At the conclusion of the program year participants will receive letters of recommendations and references to help them in their future job searches and they may apply for available paid summer employment with Roseneath Theatre.

 WHEN: Training will be held Tuesday evenings from 5-7 p.m.
 Youth will also be called upon during various programs Roseneath will be putting on throughout the school year.
 November 6th, will be a mandatory session for all interested youth.

 WHERE: Roseneath Theatre at 651 Dufferin Street, on the third floor.
-Some volunteer hours may be served off site when Roseneath is participating in community events.

 ABOUT US: Roseneath Theatre, founded in 1983, is a professional theatre company based in Toronto (at Dundas/Dufferin).
 We specialize in the development and production of award-winning plays for young people that powerfully address social justice and equity issues that young people face in their lives.
 Our primary work is the touring of these plays to schools across Ontario and throughout North America.